List of universities in the United Kingdom by date of foundation: 1990s universities

-21st century universities
+2000s/2010s universities

-After the conversion of the polytechnics and central institutions under the 1992 Act there was a pause before a second wave of institutions gained university status in the 21st century.
+After the conversion of the polytechnics and central institutions under the Further and Higher Education Act 1992 there was a pause before a second wave of institutions gained university status in the 21st century.
 These were university colleges and other higher education institutions that had gained degree awarding powers since 1992 rather than being granted them on the break up of the CNAA.

-From 1999, higher education policy has been a devolved power, although the actual award of university and degree awarding powers remains with the UK Privy Council.
+From 1999, higher education policy became a devolved power, although the actual award of university and degree awarding powers remained (and remains) with the UK Privy Council.
 In 2004, the requirement that institutes gain research degree awarding powers before they could gain university status was dropped in England and Wales (but not in Scotland or Northern Ireland), although they were still required to have 4000 full-time equivalent students, with 3000 on degree courses.
 Eight university colleges without research degree awarding powers became universities in 2005.
 In 2012, the student numbers criterion for institutions in England was relaxed to 1000 full-time equivalent students (with 750 on degree courses) and a number of university colleges became universities.
-New guidance for England issued in September 2015 replaces the requirement for 750 students to be studying degree courses with a requirement that 55% of students are studying on degree courses.

-This was also the era of the break-up of the federal University of Wales and the accreditation of its constituent colleges as individual universities, the secession of Imperial College from the University of London, and of mergers between a number of institutes that already had university status but which were dissolved to form a new university.
-In the case of many of these, the university so formed owes its status to a Royal Charter rather than the provisions of the 1992 act, making it legally distinct from the "new universities".
-As with the earlier overlap between plate glass and civic universities, these new "old universities" are listed here as institutions that became universities in the 21st century.

-The Office for Students (OfS) was created by the Higher Education and Research Act 2017 and took over responsibility for approving university title in England in 2018.
-Up to July 2018, 51 further new universities have been created (including those created by mergers of existing universities) since 2000, bringing the total number to 132, of which 106 (including the Open University, which operates in all four countries of the UK, and 5 private universities) are in England, 9 in Wales, 2 in Northern Ireland, and 15 in Scotland.
-Two further new universities were recognised under legacy arrangements in 2018 and 2019 prior to a pause until 2022 as new arrangements under the OfS were put in place.
-Many of the first approvals under the OfS were member institutions of the University of London that had gained the power to apply for university status in their own right under the University of London Act 2018.
+New guidance for England issued in September 2015 replaced the requirement for 750 students to be studying degree courses with a requirement that 55% of students are studying on degree courses.
+This was also the era of the break-up of the federal University of Wales and the accreditation of its constituent colleges as individual universities, and the secession of Imperial College from the University of London, creating new universities out of old institutions.
+In total, 51 further new universities were created across the UK (including those created by mergers of existing universities) between 2000 and 2018, until university accreditation in England was transferred to the new Office for Students (OfS), under the provision of the Higher Education and Research Act 2017.
+Two further new universities were recognised under legacy arrangements in 2018 and 2019 and are listed here, prior to a pause until 2022 as new arrangements under the OfS were put in place.
+Outside of England, the completion of the restructuring of Welsh universities and the Covid-19 Pandemic put a pause to institutional redevelopments around the same time.